GLG 3.6 Release: New Features and

 transparent when this images are displayed.
 This is accomplished by

-using the TRANSPARENT COLOR OPAQUE
+using the TRANSPARENT COLOR

-compression for JPEG images.
+artifacts of lossy compression for JPEG images.

 The aerial datasets, such as US

 projections, they need to be converted (unprojected) to use lat/lon

 coordinates.
 Since the UTM rectangles are not rectangular in the

 lat/lon coordinates, the converted tiles will have unused areas at

 the edges that is filled with black color.
+This black areas

-are displayed.
+displayed.
 Also, since the tiles were converted from the UTM

 projection, the tiles will overlap, and data for the transparent

 area in one tile will be provided by another overlapping tile.